Tate curves and UHF-algebras: Example

-We conclude that the UHF-algebra $M_{p^{\infty}}$ is the ``Fourier series'' of the Tate curve $E_p$; in the particular case $p=2$ one gets a duality between the Tate curve $E_2$ and the UHF-algebra $M_{2^{\infty}}$, which is known as the Canonical Anticommutation Relations $C^*$-algebra (the CAR or Fermion algebra) \cite{E}, p.13.
+In virtue of theorem \ref{thm1}, the UHF-algebra $M_{p^{\infty}}$ is (a sub-$C^*$-algebra of the stable closure of infinite-dimensional representation of quotient ring of) the twisted homogeneous coordinate ring of the Tate curve ${\cal E}_p$.
+In particular, for ${\cal E}_2$ such a coordinate ring is the UHF-algebra $M_{2^{\infty}}$; the latter is known as a Canonical Anticommutation Relations $C^*$-algebra (the CAR or Fermion algebra) [Effros 1981] \cite{E}, p.13.

 1cm